brooklyns-games/Balance-Blocks/README.md

 - Pivot joint on mouse as it picks up block?
 - Why are the joints created as sprites?
-- Communication between level attributes (weight, blocks) and objects
-- Blocks stay as kinematic if you move the mouse too fast when unclicking
+- Communication between level attributes (weight, blocks) and objects ~~- Blocks stay as kinematic if you move the mouse too fast when unclicking~~

 Functional but can be optimized
 - Find consistent method for handling the stupid pymunk flipped coordinates system
 - make sprite groups for collisions/filtering
+- make collision type dictionary